-- Sexual penetration without Consent (e.g., rape): Any penetration of the sex organs or anus of another person when consent is not present; any penetration of the mouth of another person with a sex organ when consent is not present; or performing oral sex on another person when consent is not present.
+- O Sexual penetration without Consent (e.g., rape): Any penetration of the sex organs or anus of another person when consent is not present; any penetration of the mouth of another person with a sex organ when consent is not present; or performing oral sex on another person when consent is not present.
 This includes penetration or intrusion, however slight, of the sex organ or anus of another person by an object or any part of the body. - Sexual Contact without Consent (e.g., fondling): Knowingly touching or fondling a person's genitals, breasts, thighs, groin, or buttocks, or knowingly touching a person with one's own genitals, breasts, or buttocks, when consent is not present.
 This includes contact done directly or indirectly through clothing, bodily fluids, or with an object.
-It also includes causing or inducing a person, when consent is not present, to similarly touch or fondle oneself or someone else. - Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by the laws of the location in which the incident occurred. - Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent under the laws of the state in which the incident occurred.
+It also includes causing or inducing a person, when consent is not present, to similarly touch or fondle oneself or someone else. - Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by the laws of the location in which the incident occurred. - o Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent under the laws of the state in which the incident occurred. - Sexual Exploitation: Taking sexual advantage of another person for the benefit of oneself or a third party when consent is not present. - This includes but is not limited to the following actions (including when they are done by electronic means, methods, or devices): - Sexual voyeurism or permitting others to witness or observe the sexual or intimate activity of another person without that person's consent; - Indecent or lewd exposure or inducing others to expose themselves when consent is not present;5 - Recording any person engaged in sexual or intimate activity in a private space without that person's consent; - Distributing sexual information, images, or recordings about another person without that person's consent;

-18 Conduct that meets this definition will be processed as TIXV.
+4 Conduct that meets this definition will be processed as TIXV.
 C- Sexual Assault through HU's Title IX Resolution Process if: 1) a Title IX Coordinator or official with the authority to institute corrective measures has actual knowledge of the reported behavior; 2) behavior was directed against a person in the United States; and 3) behavior was within the program and/or activity.
 Additionally, if the behavior meets the previous criteria AND involves quid pro quo harassment by a HU employee, HU will resolve under HU's Title IX Resolution Process.
 Otherwise, the conduct will be processed under HU's Student or Employee Code of Conduct.